ChanthMiao/ghc-wiki-mirror/Plan-for-increased-parallelism-and-more-detailed-intermediate-output.md

 ### Other follow-up improvements we can make

  - `-dynamic-too` should be less of a hack.
 Right now, there is tons of special cases repeating steps.
 But if we had dependency graph / non-shot steps that were granular enough, this could all fall out of regular caching logic.

+### Notes about .hi files splitting (for backup, copied from 14095)

+The first step is to split `hi` files just as we split `ModDetails`: there should be one file (e.g. `hi-tc` corresponding to `ModDetailsTc`) and another file (Maybe just `hi` for now) corresponding to `ModDetailsCg`.
+Then, there is the issue of the guts.
+We need to ge the result of type checking and also serialize it to disk, so the downstream invocation for the same module can pick up the work.
+It would be really cool if we could actually use `hie` files for this, as they store the whole type-checked AST.

+Probably the easier part is splitting the `hi` file, as tracked in #17843.
+We won't be able to leverage the parallelism without complicated blocking on other files being written (since the `*Guts` can only be conveyed in memory) that I don't think it worth it to write and then throw away, but I think that's OK.
+It's good to keep up with the `ModDetails` split for sake of code quality and keeping the batch mode and one-shot code from drifting apart further.